aisyaracelly/Portfolio-Project/README.md

 Playground, I was able to fetch transcripts via API without needing a local development environment.
 This achieved the same outcome, API-based content collection, through a legitimate alternative tool.

+### Note on Claude Code and Codex

+The original instruction intended for Claude Code or Codex to handle the entire API workflow automatically: writing the code, running it, calling the API, and saving results directly into the repo files in one step.
+Because Cursor wasn't compatible with my Mac, I couldn't use this automated workflow.
+Instead, I replicated the same outcome manually: using Supadata's web-based API to fetch YouTube transcripts and saving them into the correct repo folders myself.
+The end result is the same: content collected via API, organized in the repo, just without the automation layer that Claude Code would have provided.

 ---